Jonasmst/singularity_container_recipes/README.md

 #### Mapping file systems
 Singularity containers by design do not share a file system with its host system.
-This means that output files created when running a container stays within the container, inaccsessible to the host system from which the container is run.
+This means that output files created when running a container stays within the container, inaccessible to the host system from which the container is run.
 In order to access files created within the container, we can bind paths from outside the container to the inside of the container, essentially specifying a directory that links the outside to the inside, similar to how services like Dropbox works, where the same directory can be accessed from two different computers.
 We need two paths: